ZL-Audio/zl-audio.github.io/content/en/help/plugin_installation.md

 The macOS installer is packaged in a `.dmg` file.
 You need to open it to use the `.pkg` installer.

 On macOS, the plugin requires Metal support.
-For some unknown reason, the plugin is not compatible with macOS prior to macOS 12 (hopefully you can build it locally on macOS 10.15.4).
+For some unknown reasons, the plugin is not compatible with macOS prior to macOS 12 (hopefully you can build it locally on macOS 10.15.4).
 Besides that, you may refer to [Safely open apps on your Mac](https://support.apple.com/en-us/102445) if you are confused by the alert given by your OS.

 If you wish to run it on a system prior to macOS 12, you can build the plugin locally or updating your system.
 If you cannot update your system through official macOS support, you may update it with [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher) (use at your own risk).